douglasgreen/config-setup/README.md

 ### File Copy Arguments

-When running `copy_files.php`, there are two possible arguments:
+When running `copy_files.php`, there are three possible arguments:

+-   `--no-pre-commit` or `-n`: Don't use the pre-commit for fewer interruptions.
+-   `--wordpress`: Install the `stubs/wordpress.php` file for PHPStan to use for WordPress checking.
 -   `--wrap INT` or `-w INT`: Set a different integer (INT) wrap than the default of 100.
--   `--no-pre-commit` or `-n`: Don't use the pre-commit for fewer interruptions.

 ### Environment Variables